About June 8

 You can browse the full year calendar in case you need it.

 What no one tells you about your first name’s personality.
 Are there magical powers in your given name?
-Check out Bryan’s personality today!
+Check out Christina’s personality today!
 (Sponsored links)

 Gemini is the sun sign of a person born on this day.
 Pearl is the modern birthstone for this month.
 Moonstone is the mystical birthstone from Tibetan origin that dates back over a thousand years.